NauseaSB/dotfiles/README.md

 ```
 - i still use kde aside i3 so for theme i used in kde basically just catppuccin mocha
 - for spicetify theme i use comfy theme and the color scheme set to catppuccin mocha
+- for sddm theme i use catppuccin you can get it [here](https://github.com/catppuccin/sddm)

 > [!IMPORTANT]
 > this github repo is still in WIP status. so it will be updated or deleted at anytime.